 Financial impacts: A server crash would result in $1,000 lost revenue per minute.

-Operational impacts: If the ecommerce platform was down longer than a day, lost sales would cause a surplus of resources.
+Operational impacts: If the e-commerce platform were down for more than a day, lost sales would create a surplus of resources.

-Regulatory impacts: A security breach could result in fees from lack of compliance with customer data regulations.
+Regulatory impacts: A security breach could result in fees for noncompliance with customer data regulations.

 If applicable, provide historical data on past business disruptions and their impacts

-See the attached report for a summary of a server crash that happened last year, including its impacts on the checkout process, financial losses, and recovery timeline.
+See the attached report for a summary of a server crash that occurred last year, including its impact on the checkout process, financial losses, and the recovery timeline.

 Now that you've collected information about each business process, it's time to start your analysis.
 To help guide your investigation, consider the following questions:

 Which processes are most important to keep your business operating?
-Create a prioritized list of critical business functions.
-That way, when disruptive events occur, you know which processes you need to get up and running first and which ones can wait.
+Create a prioritized list of critical business functions using a risk register to determine which processes to restore first.

 What resources does each process need to operate successfully?
-This can include team members, technology, and physical resources like raw materials or workspaces.
-When you know which resources are absolutely essential, you can more easily prioritize resource allocation when business disruptions occur.
+Identify team members, technology, and physical resources to prioritize resource allocation during disruptions.

-How long will it take to bring each process back to normal operation when a disruption occurs, and how much money will it cost?
-This helps you create an accurate timeline and budget for your disaster recovery plan, so you can be prepared for potential losses and get things back on track as quickly as possible.
+How long will recovery take, and what will it cost?
+This helps you create an accurate timeline and budget for your disaster recovery plan.

 Your BIA report should include the following components: